 Port light brings to life the stories of these boats.

-Port Light shares stories from the heyday of boat traffic across the sounds, when villages and towns were looking brightly towards a better and more prosperous future.
-This growth and development spurred by the maritime connections led to public projects, roads and the bridges, that ultimately led to boats becoming less depended upon.
+Port Light shares stories from the heyday of boat traffic across the sounds, when communities were looking toward a better and more prosperous future.
+This growth and development spurred by the maritime connections led to public projects such as roads and bridges that ultimately made boats less vital to everyday survival.
 Port Light captures this lost history.